Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing gradient for unconstrained convex problems

-Comparing with the original problem, the above proximal mapping has an additional regularization term that enforces our solution to be in close proximity to a point $\xu_s$.
+The design of our algorithm relies on the so-called \emph{\mt}, where a search point $x_s$ is generated as an approximate solution to the proximal mapping $ \min_{x\in\R^n}f(x) + ({\sigma_s}/{2})\|x - \xu_s\|^2. $ Comparing with the original problem, the above proximal mapping has an additional regularization term that enforces our solution to be in close proximity to a point $\xu_s$.
 Throughout this paper, we will call $\sigma_s$ the \emph{regularization parameter} and $\xu_s$ the \emph{prox-center}.
 Observe that our algorithm is closely related to the classic proximal point algorithm, where the prox-center is usually set to $x_{s-1}$, and the regularization parameter is often a constant.
 We use the terminology ``accumulative'' to indicate that the prox-center $\xu_s$ is a convex combination of previous approximate solutions $x_0, \ldots, x_{s-1}$ and that the regularization parameter $\sigma_s$ is increasing.
-Our proposed algorithm is formally described in \cref{alg:proposed_unconstrained}.
+Our accumulative choice of the prox-center $\xu_s$ shares some foundamental principles with the second proximal point algorithm proposed in \cite{guler1992new}, in the sense that it is a linear combination of previous search points $x_s$.
+The difference is that we are using a convex combination and our result is for gradient minimization, while \cite{guler1992new} focuses on objective value minimization.
+Our proposed algorithm is formally described in Algorithm~\ref{alg:proposed_unconstrained}.

-A few remarks are in place for our proposed accumulative regularization algorithm in \cref{alg:proposed_unconstrained}.
-First, at the $s$-th iteration we will call a subroutine $\cA$ to minimize a smooth and strongly convex function $f_s$, starting from initial value $x_{s-1}$.

-Second, by definition \cref{eq:xus_unconstrained}, the prox-center $\xu_s$ is a convex combination of previous approximate solutions $x_0,\ldots,x_{s-1}$.
-Finally, while linear convergence is usually expected for solving smooth and strongly convex problems, an algorithm $\cA$ with a sublinear rate of convergence is sufficient for our analysis in the sequel.
+A few remarks are in place for our proposed accumulative regularization algorithm in Algorithm~\ref{alg:proposed_unconstrained}.
+First, at the $s$-th iteration we will call a subroutine $\cA$ to minimize a smooth and strongly convex function $f_s$, starting from initial point $x_{s-1}$.
+Second, by definition \eqref{eq:xus_unconstrained}, the prox-center $\xu_s$ is a convex combination of previous approximate solutions $x_0,\ldots,x_{s-1}$.
+Third, while linear convergence is usually expected for solving smooth and strongly convex problems, an algorithm $\cA$ with a sublinear rate of convergence is sufficient for our analysis in the sequel.
 Indeed, throughout our analysis we will make the following assumption regarding the convergence of algorithm $\cA$.

 \vgap

 \begin{assumption} Subroutine $\cA$ used to compute $x_s =\cA(f, \sigma_s, \xu_s, x_{s-1}, N_s)$ exhibits the following performance guarantees after $N_s$ gradient evaluations of $\nabla f$:

 Here $c_\cA$ is a universal constant that depends on subroutine $\cA$. \end{assumption}